open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 ##### Figure 16.
 A typical dialog envelope for an invite, including a voiced transfer prompt, and a context object containing dialog history including the request from the user as the last dialog event in the history.

 Invite events may be accompanied by additional events and contain optional parameters.
 Figure 16 shows a conversation envelope where the inviting agent tells the user that they are inviting another agent to speak with them.
-Then invite event issues the invitation, accompanied by a context event which conveys the dialog history up to the point of the invite to help the invited bot respond appropriately.
+Then the invite event issues the invitation, accompanied by a context event which conveys the dialog history up to the point of the invite to help the invited bot respond appropriately.

 ### 1.14 uninvite Event